BroodingKangaroo/word_counter/README.md

 -   The memory-mapped file is divided into N chunks, where N is the number of available hardware cores. `std::async` is used to launch N concurrent tasks (in separate threads), with each task being responsible for counting the words in its assigned chunk.
 The results are aggregated into a final map after the completion of all threads.
 -   The final sorting of unique words is also parallelized.
 On macOS it falls back to Intel's `oneDPL` since macOS's stl does not support parallel algorithms.
 -   To reduce the number of expensive system calls the output is written to the final file in large chunks.
+-   Experiments with dynamic load distribution showed no performance gains.
+-   Some threads are still doing more work than others, which results in potential stalls while merging maps.
+Producer-consumer patter with a thread-safe queue can be a solution.